cncf/toc/proposals/incubation/LitmusChaos.md

 - Complex chaos workflows with argo integration
 - Declarative Hypothesis via Litmus Probes
 - Different modes (namespaced, admin/cluster)  of operation
+- GitOps integration - Both for keeping chaos configuration at Git and to achieve event triggered chaos
+- Integration with other tools such as Argo Workflow, Keptn, GitLab, GitHub and Spinnaker
+- Interleaved chaos charts for open observability

 #### Governance: